svc333/overview/glossary/glossary.md

 Date when an offering is widely available for sale and delivery to customers or channels, usually across multiple geographies.

+### genesis block
+{: #x9076628}

+The configuration block that initializes a blockchain network or channel, and also serves as the first block on a chain.

 ### globally unique identifier (GUID)
 {: #x2390455}